kieroid/xanthid/README.md

 > [!CAUTION]
 > From wikipedia:<br/>
-> *"Xanthid crabs are often brightly coloured and are highly poisonous, containing toxins which are not destroyed by cooking and for which no antidote is known."*<br/>
+> *"Xanthid crabs are often brightly coloured and are highly poisonous, containing toxins which are not destroyed by cooking and for which no antidote is known."*<br/><br/>
 > **The joke?** Xanthid is my first window manager.
-It will likely be very bad for your computer (just as Xanthid crabs are for you.)
+It will likely be very bad for your computer (just as Xanthid crabs are for you.) <br/>
+> Also, I thought that considering X11 is required, it would be funny to name it something starting with X.

 todo
 ----